molines/ENERGETICS/DOC/Portin-Jean-Zay.md

  * A work around that works was to put all the `xios_server.exe` on a single node, without any `nemo4.exe` on the same node: in this case, no freezing observed!
  * The problem can be reproduced with light xios test programs, and XIOS gurus (Olga, RÃmi) are tackling this blocking problem.
  * The option of having xios dedicated nodes is valid only if we can have only a few xios by nodes! (not clear how to perform such a placement).
+ * This problem persists but can be resolved in our case, placing xios_server on dedicated nodes.
+See below how to perform such a placement.

 ## Test with eNATL36X configuration (forced mode).
  * Compilation with DCM OK (!) (`eNATL36X-JZ1`)